The New England Journal of Medicine February 28, 2008

 Endpoint

-Key result: Vasopressin did not improve kidney failure-free days compared to norepinephrine in patients with septic shock.
+Key result: Early use of vasopressin did not significantly improve the number of kidney failure-free days compared to norepinephrine.

 Tailored to your role